Latin Cases Explained: An Easy Beginner-Friendly Guide

 Multa amīcīs dīxī. = I said many things to the friends.

-👉 Read this post for a more detailed account of the dative case.
+👉 Want a more detailed account of the dative case?
+I’ve got you covered.

 Accusative Case in Latin